logseq/logseq/README.md

 1. Download jar

-    Go to <https://github.com/logseq/logseq/releases>, download the `logseq.jar` and move it to the `resources` directory.
+    Go to <https://github.com/logseq/logseq/releases>, download the `logseq.jar` and put it in the web directory.

 2. Run jar